maria-khoudary/maria-khoudary.github.io/_pages/default_mode.md

 - [Eric Juarez](#eric) on aging, decision-making, and the stories we tell ourselves
 - [Kristina Krasich](#kristina) on mind-wandering, responsibility, and visual perception
 - [Brenda Yang](#brenda) on fiction, imagination, and memory
+- [Felipe De Brigard](#felipe) on philosophy & neuroscience, hypothetical thinking, and the hippocampus

 <br>